eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 - impl
 - utest

-#### Provide method that check if there are access rules configured
+#### Provide method that check if there are allowed access rules configured
-`swdd~common-access-rules-configured~1`
+`swdd~common-workload-needs-control-interface~1`

 Status: approved

-The Common library shall provide a method that provides whether the workload has access rules configured.

-Rationale:
-The method is necessary in order to be able to chose whether the Control Interface must be created or not.
+When allow rules for the Control Interface access are specified in the workload specification, the Common library shall approve the creation of a Control Interface.

 Tags:
-- WorkloadSpec
+- Objects

 Needs:
 - impl